clivialu/clivialu/README.md

 - **Lu, J., Yu, D., Mahmoudian, F., Nazari, J. A., & Herremans, I. M. (2024).
 The influence of board interlocks and sustainability experience on transparent sustainability disclosure**
   _Business Strategy and the Environment, 33(5)_
   _(ABDC A; Impact factor 13.3)_
-  This paper examines how board interlocks—links among directors across different companies—and directors’ sustainability experience shape the level of transparency in firms’ sustainability reporting.
+  This paper examines how board interlocks, links among directors across different companies and directors’ sustainability experience shape the level of transparency in firms’ sustainability reporting.
   We find that firms with directors who are connected to other sustainability-focused boards and who have prior sustainability experience tend to disclose sustainability information more openly and consistently.
   👉 [Project repo](https://github.com/clivialu/board-interlocks-sustainability-disclosure) · [Paper](https://doi.org/10.1002/bse.3678)